IMTorgCustomSoln/visual-document-index/README.md

   - 30-40 pdfs for loan file (hand-written, signatures, etc.)
 * change layout to index and full-page pdf
 * additional support
+  - edge examples of what text is parsed (lines, equations, tables, ...) and what isn't (formatting [tables, endnotes, ...], style, line breaks)
   - add Tour, About, and Settings buttons (https://driverjs.com/docs/installation/)
   - add other fields to search: keywords, summary
   - adjust row details to reasonable height